This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 With a sophisticated and simple textured stitch pattern, it makes a perfect crochet cardigan for baby boys or girls and older kids too.

-With an easy construction you can simply leave the sleeves off to make a vest version.
+The easy construction means you can simply leave the sleeves off to make a vest version.
 Or add pockets and toggles, or a rolled or flat collar.
 Truly a kids crochet cardigan pattern that you can make to suit the little one you’re making for!

 Two boys in child crochet cardigan pattern with toggles and long sleeves.